-12 Nearby Countries To Visit If You’re Based in Dubai or any cities in UAE - Some Visa-Free / VOA Tips for Filipinos with GCC Residency Card
+12 Best Countries to Visit near Dubai or from any Cities in UAE [My Guide with Visa Tips for Filipinos with GCC Residency Card]

 We all love traveling, don’t we??
 That’s one of the motivating factors for us to work day and night.
 Some of us even chose to leave our country to seek greener pastures in a foreign land.
 For those kababayans working in the UAE, I have some good news!
 I know there’s a lot of you working in Dubai..
 Pag lapag ko pa lang sa airport dinig na dinig ko na ang mga Pinoy.
 Haha. :)